maxwett/badabob-datastory.github.io/index.md

 title: "Hollywood Unveiled"
 cover-img: images/women-collage.png
 ---
-# Rewriting Women’s Stories on the Silver Screen

 The perception and role of women in the US society has greatly evolved during the past century with women being granted a myriad of new rights.
 Simultaneously, their perception has also evolved, shifting away from mere housewives.
 Movies are often seen as a reflection of society, moving along with its ebbs and flows.
 But has this specific social movement bled into the entertainment industry?
 Has the depiction of women progressed alongside important milestones in the Feminist movement?
 Or on the contrary, do stereotypes around women still prevail in Hollywood?

 This data story will explore the <a href="http://www.cs.cmu.edu/~ark/personas/"><em>CMU Movie Summary Corpus</em></a> to explore how women are portrayed in Hollywood.
 Not only by mere representation but whether women are now being put at the forefront of storylines.
 It will also dive deeper into the characteristics of stereotypical movies.

-## Representation of women in movies across time
+## Over the decades
 As a first step into this it is logical to wonder about the representation of women through time.
 The proportion of actresses over time gives us a first insight into how well the industry is representing society.
-According to Martha Lauzen from the San Diego State’s Center for the Study of Women in Television and Film, “Despite the major disruptions in the film business over the last couple of years, onscreen gender ratios have remained relatively stable.”[^1] But what about going back 100 years, has society progressed at all ?
+According to expert Dr. Martha Lauzen, “Despite the major disruptions in the film business over the last couple of years, onscreen gender ratios have remained relatively stable.”[^1] But what if we compare to 100 years ago, is the picture still as bleak?

 <object>
   <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="700" height="550" src="html_plots/proportion_men_women.html"></iframe>